angular/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 }
 ```

-In order to properly infer and check the type of this directve, the type constructor must include the generic bounds:
+In order to properly infer and check the type of this directive, the type constructor must include the generic bounds:

 ```typescript
 declare function ctor1<T extends string>(inputs: {value?: T}): MyDir<T>;